Fairchild Channel F: Channel F System II

 Lawson moved on to form his own company, Video Soft in 1980.
 Talesfore continued working on the system at Fairchild, and eventually a number of these improvements resulted in the improved System II.
 The major changes were that the controllers were now removable, using the Atari joystick port connector (not Atari compatible), and their storage was moved to the back of the machine.
-The sound was now mixed into the RF modulator so you could adjust it on your TV set instead of a fixed volume internal speaker.
+The sound was now mixed into the RF modulator so the user could adjust it on their TV set instead of a fixed volume internal speaker.
 The internal electronics were also simplified, with two custom logic chips replacing the standard TTL logic chips.
 This resulted in a much smaller motherboard which allowed for a smaller, simpler and more modern-looking case design.

-Some time in 1979, Zircon International bought the rights to the Channel F and released the re-designed console as the Channel F System II to compete with Atari's VCS.
-Channel F II struggled, managing to only release six new games after the debut before its demise; several of these were developed at Fairchild before they sold the rights.

-Licensed variants

-A number of licensed versions were released in Europe, including the Luxor Video Entertainment System in Sweden, Adman Grandstand Video Entertainment Computer (Channel F II) in the UK, the SABA Videoplay, ITT Telematch Processor and Nordmende Color TelePlay µP from Germany, and the Barco Challenger, Dumont Videoplay and Emerson Videoplay from the Barco/Dumont/Emerson company in Italy and Belgium.
-Swedish Luxor also released the Channel F II as Luxor Video Entertainment Computer.
+Fairchild left the video game market in April 1979.
+Zircon International acquired the rights to the system and related assets in 1979.
+The company redesigned the console into the Channel F System II.
+This featured removable controllers and audio coming from the TV rather than a speaker within the console.
+It was sold at the price point of $99.95 or $69.95 if the previous console was traded in.
+Zircon released an additional four games for a final library of 26 games on the console.